Written by Neujack, and first published on 2022-05-19

-Join the Wanderer as they discover a burried city in the north.
+Join the traveller as he crosses the Barrier Wastes.
 A reimagining of the original series (posted on the Dark Sun Facebook group) with rewritten entries and more locations, all still with the intention of highlighting rarely visited areas on the Revised 2nd edition map.

 From my travels across Athas, I am sending you now another clairvoyant missive in the name of the Athasian Survey Project.